12 Traits That Makes Great Networking Outstanding

-What are the traits of a good networker?
+What are the traits of a good networker when they network?

-There are 12 traits that I feel make a good networker stand out… of course, there are more than these 12, but these are probably some of the major ones from my perspective.
+There are 12 traits that I feel makes a good networker stand out… of course, there are more than these 12, but these are probably some of the major ones, from my perspective, in networking.

-Did you know that great networkers can help you achieve what you want to achieve?
-They can also take you where you want to go by introducing you to the right people.
-They hone their skills continuously and you will see them in the marketplace in different venues, with different people and making new connections to help their clients and community.
+Did you know that great networking can help you achieve what you want to achieve?
+A good networker can also take you where you want to go by introducing you to the right people.
+They hone their skills continuously and you will see them in the marketplace in different venues, with different people and be making new connections to help their clients and the community.

 You may wonder ‘What traits does a great networker have to have to help their tribe/ community to move to the next level and make them truly outstanding at what they do?’